Can Prescription Drugs Lead to Weight Gain?

 Do Antipsychotics Cause Weight Gain?

 The atypical antipsychotics olanzapine (Zyprexa), risperidone (Risperdal), and clozapine (Clozaril) have all been linked to significant weight gain.
 These drugs may block histamine activity and serotonin, as well, which may contribute to the mechanism of weight gain.

 Do Other Side Effects Of Antipsychotics Affect Weight-Related Risks?

 Ziprasidone (Geodon) and aripiprazole (Abilify) are more weight neutral antipsychotics, but may still increase blood sugar.

 Can Blood Pressure Medications Cause Weight Gain?

-Common examples of this class that may expand the waist include metoprolol, atenolol, and propranolol.
 Many of the older beta-blocker drugs may slow down activity in general, which may be responsible for some of the weight gain.
 Patients may be tired, have lack of energy, and feel fatigued, which may affect the number of calories burned each day.

 Oral Corticosteroids For Pain and Inflammation Can Increase Appetite

 Local injectable corticosteroids (for example, used for knee pain) and inhaled corticosteroids used for asthma are not associated with weight gain.